 You should see the Hollywood Walk of Fame, but you should also make time for the J. Paul Getty Museum.
 The 1.2 million square foot structure, covered in travertine, is one of the city’s most dramatic—as is the sweeping view of Los Angeles from the gardens.
 Inside, the Getty’s walls are lined with works by Van Gogh and Monet.

 If you haven’t been to the beach, you haven’t really been to L.A.
 At Venice Beach, you can rent a bicycle—or skates—and join the parade on the boardwalk, gliding past bodybuilders flexing on Muscle Beach, performers busking for change, artists selling psychedelic works, and surfers riding the Pacific’s curling waves.

 Miracle Mile Meander

 Tourists often skip this area, and that’s a mistake.
 The renowned Los Angeles County Museum of Art (called “LACMA” by locals) is known especially for Urban Light, the heavily Instagrammed outdoor art installation.
-Close by, at La Brea Tar Pits, marvel at massive dinosaur skeletons, working fossil labs, and actual tar pits.
+Close by, at La Brea Tar Pits, marvel at towering mammoth and mastodon skeletons, working fossil labs, and actual tar pits.
 Cap off your tour with a brew from one of 6th & La Brea’s 14 rotating taps and a heaping plate of sweet and spicy Korean fried chicken.